Tian Correction

 In the next step, we need to define a few parameters which are necessary for the Tian correction.

-Therefore we create a ProcessingParameters object which we call processparams
+Therefore we create a ProcessingParameters object which we call processparams in this case.

-object has a number of attributes which we can define.
+The processparams object has a number of attributes which we can define.

-First, we define two time constants tau1
+First, we define two time constants tau1 and tau2.

 The numeric value needs to be determined experimentally.

-# Set Proceesing Parameters
+# Set Processing Parameters

 processparams = ProcessingParameters()